Panzer Paladin: Plot

 A large weapon-shaped meteor falls from space to Earth, landing near Gauntlet's HQ in Canada.
-Demonic invaders lead by a Wendigo monster suddenly appear from within it and begin wreaking havoc.
+Demonic invaders led by a Wendigo monster suddenly appear from within it and begin wreaking havoc.
 Flame and Grit arrive shortly after and chase the Wendigo deep into the complex, cornering it near their transport ship.
 Before the duo can engage the monster, it is swiftly killed by The Horseman who battles the two in its place.
 After a brief scuffle, The Horseman retreats and the pair leave the ruined facility in their transport ship, meeting up with the rest of Gauntlet soon after.

 Dr. Bloom explains to the group that weapon-shaped meteorites landed in ten countries across the planet, each one acting as a transfer gateway to allow for demonic entities to invade cities across the globe.
 She explains briefly how a secret religious parchment foretold that spirit weapons would be crafted at a place known as the Forge and would be used to take over the planet, inciting a cosmic war.
 The group then receives a message from the dark prince Ravenous, ordering the planet to surrender or face destruction.
 Adamant in fulfilling her role as a rescue android, Flame offers to engage Ravenous' Weapon Keepers as a Squire pilot with Grit.
-Despite his reservations about Flame's abilities, the Director allows Flame to fight as a Squire pilot operative for Gauntlet.
+Despite his reservations about Flame's abilities, the Director allows Flame to travel across the globe and fight against Ravenous' monsters as a Squire pilot operative for Gauntlet.

 Once Ravenous' final Weapon Keeper is defeated, the skies around Earth begin to darken as the planet is thrust into a perpetual state of twilight.
 Dr. Bloom and Grit suddenly detect a massive energy spike as The Horseman appears, opening a conduit to an Inverted Tower now orbiting the planet and the cause of the phenomenon.
 He asks Flame and Grit to go to the Spirit Forge within the tower and stop Ravenous, giving a cryptic warning to the pair not to follow in the footsteps of their predecessor.
 Initially confused, Flame dismisses The Horseman's warning and proceeds to the Inverted Tower.

 Once they arrive, the pair encounter a heavily decayed and hostile Paladin mecha.
-After a fierce battle, Flame and Grit manage to defeat the Paladin who then forcibly ejects it's lifeless operator, a woman bearing a striking resemblance to Flame.
+After a fierce battle, Flame and Grit manage to defeat the Paladin who then forcibly ejects its lifeless operator, a woman bearing a striking resemblance to Flame.
 The duo contacts the Director, who explains that the woman controlling the Paladin was the first Squire pilot Blaze who Gauntlet had lost contact with following a sabotage mission against Ravenous' forces.
 He reveals that Flame was built in her image and was allowed to become a Squire pilot partially in the hopes that Blaze could eventually be rescued by her.
 Ravenous then contacts Flame, telling her that Blaze became corrupted trying to wield his demonic weapons, a fate that all who try to ultimately share.
 Undeterred, Flame and Grit continue on to the Spirit Forge to confront Ravenous.